junhe1979/DalitzPlot.jl/README.md

 # Basic conventions.

 Since arrays in Julia are 1-indexed, a covariant 4-vector is represented as an `SVector{5, Type}(v1, v2, v3, v0, v5)`.
 The first three elements correspond to a 3-vector, the fourth element represents the time component (or the 0th component), and the fifth element represents mass in the case of momentum, but it is typically meaningless in most other contexts.
 The addition of the fifth element serves to distinguish it from the four-dimensional Dirac gamma matrices.
-Since the index of array in Julia is from 1, a covariant 4-vector is denoted as a `SVector{5, Type}(v1,v2,v3,v0,v5)` The first three elements are for 3-vector, the fourth one is for the zero.
-The fifth one is the mass for a momentum, and meaningless for most other cases.
-Add the fifth elements is to distinguish from the four-dimension Dirac gamma matrices

 For example, a momentum is `SVector{5, Type}(kx,ky,kz,k0,m)`.

 Minkowski metric is chosen as $g^{\mu\nu}=diag(1,-1,-1,-1)$.
 In the code, we still adopt above convention as